Jean-Michel Jarre: Personal life

 Jarre was married to Flore Guillard from 1975 until 1977.

-He met his second wife, actress Charlotte Rampling, at a dinner party in St Tropez in 1976.
-The two married, and Jarre gained custody of his daughter Émilie Charlotte, and Rampling did the same with her son Barnaby, also Jarre and Rampling had David as a son.
+He met his second wife, actress Charlotte Rampling, at a dinner party in Saint-Tropez in 1976.
+The two married.
 Jarre and Rampling separated in 1996 and divorced in 2002.
+Jarre gained custody of his daughter Émilie Charlotte.
+Rampling gained custody of her son Barnaby.
+Together Jarre and Rampling had a son, David.

 He had a brief relationship with Isabelle Adjani, and married French actress Anne Parillaud in May 2005.
 In November 2010 the couple announced their divorce.

 Jarre started dating Chinese actress Gong Li in 2016.
-They got married in 2019, but have kept the relationship very private.
+They married in 2019, and have kept the relationship private.

 Jarre has a half-sister, Stéphanie Jarre, from one of Maurice Jarre's other marriages.
 His stepbrother, Kevin Jarre, died in 2011.
 Although Maurice and Jean-Michel remained estranged, following Maurice's death in 2009, Jarre paid tribute to his legacy.

 Jarre said about his father: "My father and I never really achieved a real relationship.
 We probably saw each other 20 or 25 times in our lifetime.
-When you are able, at my age, to count the times you have seen your father, it says something...
-I think it's better to have conflict, or, if you have a parent who dies, you grieve, but the feeling of absence is very difficult to fill, and it took me a while to absorb that.
+When you are able, at my age, to count the times you have seen your father, it says something. (...)
+I think it's better to have conflict, or, if you have a parent who dies, you grieve, but the feeling of absence is very difficult to fill, and it took me a while to absorb that".